elailai94/SquareSwapper5000/README.md

 # SquareSwapper5000
-A graphical version of a game similar to Candy Crush or Bejewelled
+A graphical version of a game inspired by Candy Crush or Bejewelled